kokyriakidis/shasta2/README.md

 This creates:
 * Static executable `shasta2Build/shasta2-install/bin/shasta2`.
 It is highly portable to other 64-bit `x86_64` Linux systems.
 It can be moved to other systems and immediately used without requiring installation.
 * Python3 module `shasta2Build/shasta2-install/bin/shasta2.so`.
 This is not portable to other Linux distributions.
-Using the Python API requires `export LD_LIBRARY_PATH=~/.shasta2Build/abpoa/abPOA/lib`.